ayshasanyang/Workout-Tracker/README.md

 # Workout-Tracker
-This is a Node.js exercise Tracking app that allows user to track their daily workouts.
+This is a Node.js exercise Tracking app that allows the user to track their daily workouts.

 [Deployed App in Heroku](https://stark-ravine-88029.herokuapp.com/)